xactuary/School_District_Analysis/README.md

 The reading scores by grade after the 9th grade scores are removed are as follows:

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/after%20reading.PNG)

+The math scores by grade before the 9th grade scores are removed are as follows:

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/before%20math.PNG)

+The math scores by grade after the 9th grade scores are removed are as follows:

 ![](https://github.com/xactuary/School_District_Analysis/blob/master/Resources/after%20reading.PNG)

 5. AFFECT ON SCORES BY SCHOOL SPENDING